Choosing The Best Espresso Machine For Home

 We were impressed by the quality of the system, less so with the lack of programming ability – the Jura has been overtly designed for simplicity which not all coffee lovers will like!

 However, the system does produce a hot, strong coffee with a lovely frothy head on it.
-The tap is actually one of the only parts that’s truly adjustable, ensuring that at-least the froth of your coffee can be changed to your liking.
+The tap is actually one of the only parts that are truly adjustable, ensuring that at-least the froth of your coffee can be changed to your liking.

 Overall, I liked the simplicity of the set-up, something that I believe quite a few general coffee drinkers will love too.
 Build quality is top-notch and the time the machine takes to make a brew is quite short.